Am I insured to drive any car on my current policy?

 How does my occupation affect which cars I can drive?

 Some policies won’t provide DOC cover for people in occupations considered high-risk.
-This often includes jobs in the motoring industry.

 Looking for a car insurance quote?